-Julian R. Metherell has been a member of our board of directors since October 2011.
+Julian R. Metherell is vice-chairman and has been a member of our board of directors since October 2011.
+Mr. Metherell is currently a director of MW&L Capital; he also sits on the board of a number of private companies including Wellsafe, Natural Capital Research and Chairman Mentors International.
 Mr. Metherell was the chief financial officer and a director of Genel Energy plc, a leading independent oil and gas exploration and production company operating in the Kurdistan Region of Iraq.
-Genel Energy plc is the successor to Vallares Plc, a publicly listed acquisition company which Mr. Metherell co-founded in April 2011.
+Genel Energy plc is the successor to Vallares Plc, a publicly listed acquisition company which Mr. Metherell cofounded in April 2011.
 From 1999 to 2011, Mr. Metherell was a partner at The Goldman Sachs Group, Inc., where he served as chief executive officer of the UK investment banking division.
 Prior to joining Goldman Sachs, Mr. Metherell was a director in the European energy group at Dresdner Kleinwort, a London-based investment bank.
+Mr. Metherell was appointed to the board of directors and audit committee of GasLog Partners in August 2020.
 Mr. Metherell is a graduate of Manchester University, where he received a B.Sc. degree, and of Cambridge University, where he received an M.B.A.